 AMARETTO CHERRY SCONES

 I'm a sucker for dried cherries - on their own, in a trail mix, and in baked morsels.
-These mini scones are another fun way to use one of my favorites dried fruits.
-You can use tart or bing cherries in their recipe.
+These mini amaretto cherry scones are another fun way to use one of my favorites dried fruits.
+You can use tart or bing cherries in the recipe.
 You could even use a fruit other than cherries.
 I won't tell!

 - 1 teaspoon baking powder